Adolis García Player Props: Rangers vs. Royals

-On Monday, Adolis Garcia (coming off going 0-for-5) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 8:05 PM ET.
+The Texas Rangers and Adolis Garcia, who went 1-for-5 with a home run and four RBI last time in action, take on Jordan Lyles and the Kansas City Royals at Globe Life Field, Tuesday at 8:05 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Cubs.
+He racked up four RBI (going 1-for-5 with a home run) in his most recent game against the Royals.

 Adolis García Game Info & Props vs. the Royals